polkadot-developers/polkadot-docs/polkadot-protocol/onchain-governance/overview.md

 The figure illustrates the following points:

 1. A proposal enters the confirmation period only when both approval and support thresholds are met.
-Even if approval is above the approval curve, the proposal will wait until support also surpasses the support curve.
+Even if approval is above the approval curve, the proposal will wait until support also surpasses the support curve

 2. If a referendum holds the approval and support thresholds for the entire confirmation period, it’s approved and scheduled for enactment.
-Tracks like Root enforce longer Enactment Periods to allow time for network adjustments, although proposers can opt for a longer enactment period.
+Tracks like Root enforce longer Enactment Periods to allow time for network adjustments, although proposers can opt for a longer enactment period

-3. If the referendum exits the confirmation period (e.g., due to new "nay" votes), the confirmation clock resets.
-For instance, if it exits after 5 minutes in a 20-minute confirmation period, it must complete a fresh 20-minute confirmation upon re-entry.
+3. The confirmation clock resets if the referendum exits the confirmation period (e.g., due to new "nay" votes).
+For instance, if it exits after 5 minutes in a 20-minute confirmation period, it must complete a fresh 20-minute confirmation upon re-entry

-4. Should a referendum meet thresholds at the very end of the decision period, it can still pass if it confirms through the entire track-specific confirmation period.
-Otherwise, it’s rejected if it exits confirmation after the decision period ends.
+4. Should a referendum meet thresholds at the end of the decision period, it can still pass if confirmed through the entire track-specific confirmation period.
+Otherwise, it’s rejected if it exits confirmation after the decision period ends

 5. The approval curve starts at 100%, decreasing to a minimum of 50%.
-For a proposal to pass, weighted support must stay above 50%, assuming all tokens are actively voted.
+For a proposal to pass, weighted support must stay above 50%, assuming all tokens are actively voted

 Tracks for different **Origins** have unique **Confirmation Periods** and distinct approval and support requirements.